Linaro/Connect/_pages/homepage.md

 ---
+title: Bringing the Arm ecosystem together
+description: Every six months, over 300 of the world's leading open source engineers working on Arm get together for a full week of engineering sessions and hacking at Linaro Connect.
+permalink: /
+css-package: home
 layout: flow
-css-package: home
-permalink: /
-title: Bringing the Arm ecosystem together
-description: |-
-  Every six months, over 300 of the world's leading open source engineers working on Arm get together for a full week of engineering sessions and hacking at Linaro Connect.
 jumbotron:
   slider:
     - darken: true